How to Be an Inspiring, Successful Piano Teacher

-How to Begin - From the minute the teacher greets a new student, the lesson begins.
-The more warmth and kindess, mixed with a professional touch from the teacher, the more confidence the student begins to feel both in himself and in his instructor.
+From the minute the teacher greets a new student, the lesson begins.
+The more warmth and kindness, mixed with a professional touch from the teacher, the more confidence the student begins to feel both in himself and in his instructor.

 This is a good way to teach as you are doing so without words.
 The child is so smart.
 He will imitate what you do to the best of his ability because he will want to sound like his teacher.
 If you keep musical patterns simple enough, the music that lies hidden within the child will soon be free and his confidence increased at the beginning of his very first lesson.

 This Young Man is Amazing Playing Chopin

 Teaching others is a spiritual calling of love and devotion.
 I would advise any teacher who is short tempered, impatient or critical to go into another profession.